ggastin30/Engineering_4_Notebook/README.md

 ### Reflection

 This assignment showed me some interesting and useful things that Google Sheets can do.
-You can tell the computer what data you want to use by giving the
+You can tell the computer what data you want to use by giving the coordinates of the data piece such as A6.
+If you want to add an axis title, go into customize and then hit the scroll down on the axis.
+I couldn't find that one the first time.
+There are also different types of graphs that you can use based on your goal.

 ## Beam_Design